Trump wishes Kim Jong Un 'good luck' amid speculation over North Korean leader's health

 North Koea is one of the most secretive nations on earth and events inside the country are often difficult or impossible to verify.
 But South Korea and its intelligence agencies often have solid information about what goes on inside its authoritarian neighbor.

-In China, which is North Korea's biggest but uneasy ally, the foreign ministry said it is aware of the reports but did not know their source, according to spokesman Geng Shuang.
+In China, which is North Korea's biggest ally, although uneasily, the foreign ministry said it is aware of the reports but did not know their source, according to spokesman Geng Shuang.

 Trump took an unprecedented step onto North Korean soil in 2019, becoming the first sitting U.S. president to cross the 1953 armistice line separating North and South Korea.
 Washington and Pyongyang have undertaken a series of negotiations to limit North Korea's nuclear capabilities, which have not yet yielded a deal.